DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 Name | Description
 -------------- | --------------
+`type` | Expected values are `image` or `html`.
+The `html` and `callback` attributes are only used when type is set to `html`.
+`src` | HTTPS url to the image to be inserted.
 `position` | Where to insert the image. `primary` is used for content that should be displayed to the user as soon as it loads -- as long as the user has not explicitly performed an action to look at pre-existing media. `secondary` is used for content that should be displayed soon, but not replace the pre-existing main image. `last` is used to append content to the end of an existing gallery.
 `src` | HTTPS url to the image to be inserted.
 `thumbnail` | HTTPS url to a thumbnail of the image to be inserted.
 For performance, it is ideal to provide a low resolution thumbnail that can be used for a preview of the inserted image, however, `src` will be used if `thumbnail` is not provided.
+`html` | HTML markup to render when the user clicks on the placeholder image.
+This field is optional, as you can also use the `callback` function to create your markup.
+`callback` | A callback function to call when the user clicks on the placeholder image.
+This allows you to construct the HTML to display dynamically, with relevant data in context.

+The `callback` function you specify is called with a single parameter, which is an object with the following structure:

+	/**
+	 * Initial HTML Element where your markup can be inserted.
+You can modify this element or insert other content inside of it.
+	 * @type {HTMLElement} el

+	 * A unique ID for the location where your content will be inserted (either 'carousel' or 'photoswipe').
+There are two insert locations on the Vehicle Details page.
+If your code requires a unique location on the page by ID (some video players may require this), you can add the `locationId` value to your target ID to make them unique.
+	 * @type {string} locationId

+	 * The available width for your target location.
+This can be useful when constructing iframes to insert, etc.
+	 * @type {number} width

+	 * The available height for your target location.
+This can be useful when constructing iframes to insert, etc.
+	 * @type {number} height

+	 * The Vehicle Object for the current vehicle, so you can use vehicle data when constructing your markup.
+	 * @type {object} vehicle
+	 */

 ## API.insert(name, callback(elem, meta))